AlanCPSC/AlanCPSC/README.md

 ## Welcome To My Profile

-An enthusiastic software developer with a passion for machine learning, consumer facing apps, and staying up-to-date with the latest technologies.
-Always eager to learn and try new things.
+An enthusiastic software developer with a passion for machine learning, data analysis, graphs and spreadsheets.
+Always eager to learn from people and try new things.
 <br>

 ## Favorite Technologies